-For information about Refer to The functions of the fan headers Section 1.12.2.2, page 32 Location of the fan headers Figure 6, page 27
+For information about Refer to The functions of the fan headers Section 1.12.2.2, page 37

 1.11.3 Chassis Intrusion and Detection

 The board supports a chassis security feature that detects if the chassis cover is removed.
 The security feature uses a mechanical switch on the chassis that attaches to the chassis intrusion header.
 When the chassis cover is removed, the mechanical switch is in the closed position.